Jasper1229/Bedrock/README.md

 * Frog:
 	* Usage /frog
 	* Description: Toggles frog mode which launches you higher than a normal jump when you crouch.
+* Find:
+	* Usage /find \<User\>
+	* Description: Displays the user's world, location, and allows simple teleportation in one click!

 ***